ccstolley/ghub/README.md

 `ghub` is a simple command line utility for facilitating common tasks with github.
-It uses the repository found in the current working directory to determine upstream and origin URLs.
+It uses the repository found in the current working directory to determine `upstream` and  `origin` URLs.
+You can also use a single `origin` repo if you prefer.

 More exhaustive tools exist (see http://hub.github.com for one example).
 This tool is intended to be simple, fast and have few